Towards practical and error-robust quantum position verification: Preliminaries

 \subsection{Notation}

 We denote parties in QPV protocols by letters \textsf{A}, \textsf{B}, etc. and their quantum registers as $A_1 \cdots A_n$, $B_1 \cdots B_n$ and so on, respectively.
 Sometimes we may refer to ``all registers party $\mathsf{X}$ holds'' just by \textsf{X}, giving expression like $\operatorname{Pos}(\mathsf{A} \otimes \mathsf{B})$, for example.
 Cumulative distribution functions are written as $F_X$, where $X$ is either a random variable or explicitly the distribution.
 Unless otherwise indicated, $\lVert \cdot \rVert_p$ is the usual $p$-norm.
-The diamond norm on quantum channels is denoted by $\lVert \cdot \rVert_\diamond$ and is defined as $\lVert \mathcal{C} \rVert_\diamond \coloneqq \max_{\rho} \lVert (\mathcal{C} \otimes \mathbbm{1}_k)(\rho) \rVert_1$ for quantum states $\rho$.
 Partial transposition of an operator $P$ with respect to party $\mathsf{B}$ is denoted $P^{T_\mathsf{B}}$.
 The set of PPT-measurements\footnote{I.e.\ sets of positive semi-definite operators adding up to the identity, whose partial transposes are positive semi-definite as well.} on two subsystems held by parties \textsf{A} and \textsf{B}, respectively, is PPT$(\mathsf{A}:\mathsf{B})$.
-We use the term ``Local Operations and Broadcast Communication'' (LOBC) to describe the scenario of a single round of simultaneous classical communication with local quantum operations before and after the round of communication.
-Finally, the image of a function $f$ is denoted by $\operatorname{Im}(f)$ and for a set $X$ we write $| X |$ for its cardinality.
-All other notation is explained in the text.